studybuffalo/django-helcim/docs/contributing.rst

 Distributing package
 --------------------

-Django-helcim is designed to be distributed with PyPI.
+Django Helcim is designed to be distributed with PyPI.
 While most contributors will not need to worry about uploading to PyPI, the following instructions list the general process in case anyone wishes to fork the repository or test out the process.